+Facebook recognizes the value external security researchers can bring to the security of Facebook systems, and we welcome and seek to reward eligible contributions from security researchers, as outlined below.
 If you believe you have found a security vulnerability on Facebook (or another member of the Facebook family of companies), we encourage you to let us know right away.
 We will investigate all legitimate reports and do our best to quickly fix the problem.
-Before reporting though, please review this page including our responsible disclosure policy, reward guidelines, and those things that should not be reported.
+Before reporting, though, please review this page, including our responsible disclosure policy, reward guidelines, and scope of the program.

 If you are looking to report another type of issue, please use the links below for assistance.

 If your account or a friend’s account is sending out suspicious links: https://www.facebook.com/help/hacked